SooryaMuthuraj/SooryaMuthuraj/README.md

 🚀 **APM Enthusiast | Tech Explorer | Developer**

-I’m passionate about building systems that are smart, scalable, and observable.
+I love building and working on systems that are smart, scalable, and observable.
-Currently focused on **APM Solutions, OpenTelemetry, and Dynatrace Integrations**, while doing R&D in **AI-driven monitoring** and **cloud automation**.
+Currently focused on **APM Solutions, OpenTelemetry, and Dynatrace Integrations**, while doing R&D in **AI-driven monitoring** and **cloud**.

 ---